TinEye/tineye-api-node/README.md

 # tineye-api

 **tineye-api** is the official Node.js library for the TinEye API.
-The TinEye API is TinEye's paid reverse image search search solution for professional, commercial or high-volume users.
+The TinEye API is TinEye's paid reverse image search solution for professional, commercial or high-volume users.
 See <https://api.tineye.com/> for more information.

 # Contents